nptscot/networkmerge/paper.md

-The methods presented in this paper are designed to take a complex network as an input and output a simplified network, while preserving the spatial structure of the network and relevant attribures.
+The methods presented in this paper are designed to take a complex network as an input and output a simplified network, while preserving the spatial structure of the network and relevant attributes.
 By reducing duplicated parallel lines and other intricacies, the outputs can enable easier-to-interpret visualisations of transport behaviour on the network patterns and behaviors.

-The aim of this paper is to outline approaches for visualising transport networks that address the issues associated with multiple parallel ways.
-Furthermore we present solutions, implemented with open source software for reproducible and scalable results, to support better visualisation of transport networks for more evidence-based and sustainable transport planning.

-[Section 4](#sec-methods) describes the input datasets and methods used to generate the results presented in this paper. **?@sec-results** presents the results, illustrated by network maps of the example datasets.
-Finally, [Section 5](#sec-discussion) discusses the results and outlines future work.

 # Data